iwyg/jitimage/README.md

 // crop 500px * 500px of the image from the center, resize image if image is smaller:
 JitImage::source('path/to/myimage.jpg')->cropAndResize(500, 500, 5);

-// resize the image to best fint within the given sizes:
+// resize the image to best fit within the given sizes:
 JitImage::source('path/to/myimage.jpg')->fit(200, 200);